 Mesa Verde Museum and Park Headquarters

 Accessible with assistance.
+The museum will be fully accessible in summer 2024.
 This location has designated parking, restrooms, drinking fountains, telephones, a picnic area, bookstore, and a wheelchair for loan option.
 Food service and gift shops are available and accessible.

 Mesa Top Loop Road

-This area is the most accessible of all the archeological sites in the park and is HIGHLY recommended.
-This drive and the stops along it make up a chronological sequence of the Ancestral Pueblo peoples' cultural development.
-A guide book, restrooms, and paved trails are all available.
+This area is the most accessible of all the ancestral sites in the park and is HIGHLY recommended.
+This drive and the stops along it make up a chronological sequence of the Ancestral Pueblo peoples' architectural styler.
+An audio tour, guide book, restrooms, and paved trails are all available.
 Drinking fountains are available during the summer months.
 This area is open during the winter, weather permitting.

 Far View Sites

 Accessible with assistance.
 Mesa top sites with gravel paths.
 An interpretive guide book is available.
 Portable toilets are available in the summer.

 Spruce Tree House

 Cliff Palace and Balcony House

-Visited by ranger guided tours only, both of these dwellings require climbing tall ladders and stairs cut into steep cliffs.
+Visited by ranger guided tours only, both of these sites require climbing tall ladders and stairs cut into steep cliffs.
 An overlook accessed by a paved trail and one flight of stairs is available at Cliff Palace.
 Cliff Palace can also be viewed from Sun Temple (accessible).
 Designated parking, picnic tables, and accessible restrooms are available and accessible at Cliff Palace.
 No overlook of Balcony House is available.
 Designated parking and accessible restrooms are available at Balcony House.
 No water is available at Balcony House.
 Water is available at Cliff Palace during the summer months.

 Wetherill Mesa is open in the spring, summer, and fall for day use only.
 It is a quiet area of the park with two major cliff dwellings (open summer only), a self guided nature walk, and mesa top sites.
 Most sites other than the cliff dwellings are accessible with assistance by paved and/or partially paved and graveled trails.
 Drinking fountains, portable toilets, paved trails, gravel trails, and food service are available.
-Vehicle length (25ft. maximum) and weight restrictions (8,000 lbs maximum) are enforced on the road to the mesa.
+Vehicle length (25-foot maximum) and weight restrictions (8,000 lbs maximum) are enforced on the road to the mesa.